-At least, it has been since online estate agent Housesimple removed ALL of their selling fees and started offering their service 100% free of charge in the north of England.
+At least, it has been since online estate agent Strike (formerly Housesimple) removed ALL of their selling fees and started offering their service 100% free of charge across the UK.

 That’s right.
-The exact service they used to charge £995 on completion for is available free of charge for selected postcodes.
-You can see which postcodes are covered on the map below, or you can click here to check on their website for the most up-to-date information.
+The exact service they used to charge £995 on completion for is available for FREE.

 What’s the catch?

-Put simply, other than availability being limited to selected postcodes, there isn’t actually a catch.
+Put simply, there isn’t actually a catch.
 How can they afford to do it?
 Simple, referral income.

 You see, whenever you use an estate agent (high street or online) they’ll usually have a panel of partners they can recommend.
 This usually comprises of mortgage advisors and solicitors but can also include services such as removal companies.

 Whenever the agent refers a customer to one of these partners, they receive a ‘kickback’ commission.
 This doesn’t usually affect the price you pay but it gives the agent a kind of ‘golden handshake’ for sending business to other companies.

 Strike will try and refer you to some of their partners as well as offer you add-on services such as hosted viewings that come at a price.
 However, you don’t HAVE to use any of them if you don’t want to (though some extras are well worth the money!).

 You’d be forgiven for thinking that if they are giving their service away for free, it’s probably a stripped-down ‘no-frills’ service that you get.
 That’s a fair assumption but also a seemingly incorrect one.